s1xtw03/brutefuzz/README.md

 0020   74 3A 20 77 77 77 2E 65  74 68 65 72 65 61 6C 2E   t: www.ethereal.
 0030   63 6F 6D 0D 0A 55 73 65  72 2D 41 67 65 6E 74 3A   com..User-Agent:
 ~~~

+The fuzzing proceeds in the manner above, until the payload has been sent in each position.
+It then moves onto the next fuzz payload in the input file, and later to subsequent packets in the .cap file.

+Run `brutefuzz.py -h` for a full list of options.